ZhangWS/election-fraud-bar-crawl/README.md

 ## Some information about the data

 Gennady Rudkevich at Georgia College provided a dataset of elections returns going back to 1991.
-It has a large feature set, including economic variables for also that time frame, whether a regional governor has a military/intelligence background, etc. I have a semi-standard codebook (with more than what's available in this dataset) that I'll make available, and take note that feature names may be in Cyrillic.
+It doesn't include much information, and many feature names may be in Cyrillic.

 Some important variable names:
 * Year: year of election